-Yes, in addition to importing data exported from Azure Redis Cache instances, you can import RDB files from any Redis server running in any cloud or environment, such as Linux, Windows, or cloud providers such as Amazon Web Services.
-To do this, upload the RDB file from the desired Redis server into a page or block blob in an Azure Storage Account, and then import it into your premium Azure Redis Cache instance.
+Yes, in addition to importing data exported from Azure Cache for Redis instances, you can import RDB files from any Redis server running in any cloud or environment, such as Linux, Windows, or cloud providers such as Amazon Web Services.
+To do this, upload the RDB file from the desired Redis server into a page or block blob in an Azure Storage Account, and then import it into your premium Azure Cache for Redis instance.
 For example, you may want to export the data from your production cache and import it into a cache used as part of a staging environment for testing or migration.

 What RDB versions can I import?

 Azure Cache for Redis supports RDB import up through RDB version 7.

 Is my cache available during an Import/Export operation?